-Leasing a car may not be on a senior citizen’s radar screen, but it may be a better option than buying a new car for some.
-Seniors on fixed incomes who want to drive a new car with the latest safety features every couple of years or want a shorter financial commitment on their car could benefit from leasing.
+Leasing a car may not be on an older person’s top-of-mind, but it can be a better option than buying a new car for some.
+Older adults on fixed incomes who want to drive a new car with the latest safety features every couple of years or who want a shorter financial commitment to their car could benefit from leasing over buying.

-Since a lease is typically for three years or less and a car loan is typically for five years, leasing also provides the flexibility some seniors may need if they think they will be driving less in the next couple of years.
-It is easier for a senior to predict his or her driving needs just a couple of years into the future, while it might be more difficult to predict driving needs over five years because those needs could change more dramatically.
+Since a lease is typically for three years or less and a car loan is usually for five years or more, leasing provides the flexibility some people may need if they think they will be driving less in the next couple of years.
+It is easier for a retiree to predict their driving needs just a couple of years into the future — but it might be more difficult to predict driving needs over five years, because those needs could change much more dramatically.

 Negotiating the selling price is important because it is a key factor in calculating the car lease payment.
 Other major factors affecting the lease payment include the residual value of the car, the length of the lease, typically two to four years, and the mileage limits, usually 10,000 to 15,000 miles per year.

-In addition, Reed advises that lessees should be careful to only obtain a lease that has a large enough mileage allowance to cover their driving needs to avoid excess mileage charges.
-They should also aim to pay no more than $1,000 in fees associated with obtaining the lease, commonly called “drive-off fees.”
-“It’s also best not to sign a lease for more than three years so the car will remain under the factory warranty,” Reed says.
+Bonus tip: Be careful to only obtain a lease that has a large enough mileage allowance to avoid excess mileage charges.
+Also aim to pay no more than $1,000 in fees associated with obtaining the lease, commonly called “drive-off” fees.

-Another method of leasing a car is taking over the lease from someone looking to get out of his or her lease early.
+Another method of leasing a car is taking over the lease from someone looking to get out of their lease early.
 A lease takeover eliminates the need to negotiate the initial car lease and a down payment, since that already has been completed by the initial lessee.
-It’s just a matter of the new lessee finding a takeover deal on a car he or she wants with an affordable monthly payment.
+It’s just a matter of the new lessee finding a takeover deal on a car they want with an affordable monthly payment.

-“The senior would also want to pay close attention to the number of miles remaining and the length of time left on the lease to ensure that the lease will meet (his or her) needs,” Hall says.
-Services such as SwapALease.com assist new lessees with third-party inspections by mechanics to give lessees peace of mind.
+But it is important to pay close attention to the number of miles remaining and the length of time left on the lease to ensure that the lease will meet the needs of the driver.
+Services such as SwapALease assist new lessees with third-party inspections by mechanics to give lessees peace of mind.